leta199/Linear-Regression/README.md

 -Displayed the calculated weight and bias from each model

 ## FINANCE APPLICATION
 To identify how well my model works, it was used on real life data from the Securitites and Exchange Commission.
-The main data file I utilised was the decile_cancel_to_trade csv file that aggregates companies by market capitalisation into 10 groups that are added together.

 ### Data
 https://catalog.data.gov/dataset/summary-metrics-by-decile-and-quartile
 This data was collected from the SEC  redarding data about stock prices grouped by decile and market capitalisation.
 I made sure to focus primarily

+The main data file I utilised was the decile_cancel_to_trade csv file that aggregates companies by market capitalisation into 10 groups that are added together.
+Each observation is a time-series organisation of of each group of market capitalisation.

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)